NicolasLagaillardie/mpst_rust_github/artifact.md

    gunzip artifact.tar.gz
    ```

-3. You should see the tar file `artifact.tar` after last operation.
+3. You should see the tar file `artifact.tar` after the last operation.
 4. Load the docker image

    ```bash